Freedom of religion in Asia by country: Western Wall

 The religious practices allowed at the Western Wall are established by the Rabbi of the Western Wall, appointed jointly by the Prime Minister of Israel and chief rabbis.
 Mixed-gender prayer is forbidden at the Western Wall, in deference to Orthodox Jewish practice.
 Women are not allowed to wear certain prayer shawls, and are not allowed to read aloud from the Torah at the Wall.

 Japan

+The constitution provides for freedom of religion; it prohibits religious organizations from exercising political authority.

+In 2020, religious affiliation was approximately 48.5% Shinto, 46.3% Buddhist, 1% Christian and 4.3% 'other; religious groups do not have to register with the government, but can access tax benefits if they do so.

+Government schools are prohibited from teaching religious education; private schools may do so if they wish.

+In July 2022, former prime minister Shinzo Abe was assassinated by a man who stated that he resented the Unification Church; it was announced in October 2022 that the Japanese government would start an investigation into the extent of Abe's relationship with the Unification Church.
+The Liberal Democratic Party ordered all members to leave the UC, while UC members have reported high level of intolerance as well governmental and societal pressures.

 Historically, Japan had a long tradition of mixed religious practice between Shinto and Buddhism since the introduction of Buddhism in the 7th century.
 Though the Emperor of Japan is supposed to be the direct descendant of Amaterasu Ōmikami, the Shinto sun goddess, all Imperial family members, as well as almost all Japanese, were Buddhists who also practiced Shinto religious rites as well.
 Christianity flourished when it was first introduced by Francis Xavier, but was soon violently suppressed.